Creative-Coding-RSS-2021/exercise_2/Readme.md

 ## Lesson 2

-**Goal: to get to know how to animate multiple things at once
+**Goal: to get to know how to animate multiple things at once**

---- In order to do more complex animations you will need to [save](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/save)/[restore](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/restore) your current drawing state.
+- In order to do more complex animations you will need to [save](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/save)/[restore](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/restore) your current drawing state.

     let's see a basic example with [rotate](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/rotate) function:

 ````
 function draw(i = 0) {